Stefan Gröschl

 With French Ambassadress to Mexico, Mme Maryse Bossière in Mexico City

-Since 2014, as part of ESSEC’s expansion program, I have co-developed ESSEC’s international relationships across Latin America.
+Between 2014 and 2021, as part of ESSEC’s expansion program, I have co-developed ESSEC’s international relationships across Latin America.

-Outside of ESSEC, I have served as a member of the Observatoire de la diversité et de la parité at the French Interior Ministry, and I have developed and conducted company training programs for firms in France and internationally.
-I have worked with several think-tanks in Europe, and served as an external examiner to the European Regional Development Fund and various governmental research grant programs.
+Outside of ESSEC, I have been an Associate Editor, editorial board member, and reviewer for numerous international academic management journals.
+I have served as a member of the Observatoire de la diversité et de la parité at the French Interior Ministry, and I have developed and conducted company training programs for firms in France and internationally.